 Q: How far it is CKG from Downtown?

 A: We're just a little over a mile from the Congress Avenue bridge (of Austin bat fame), which is the entrance to the downtown area.
 You could take a cab to downtown restaurants and bars for an average of $5 to $10.

 Q: Do you need a bike to get downtown?

 A: Not necessarily.
 You can walk or bike your way down Riverside Drive, which allows you to come up to Lady Bird Lake, which boasts a great hike and bike trail, canoeing, riverboat tours, bat-watching, and so much more.
 Then you cross the pedestrian bridge on Congress Avenue, and you're two blocks from the 2nd Street Shopping District, and the Warehouse District (4th Street) is right around the corner.
-We have bikes that you can use, and we can arrange for electric bike rentals for you.
+We recommend Austin Bike Tours and Rentals (they will both deliver and pick-up bikes wherever you are....
 Very cool!

 Q: What about the bus?

 A: The bus is a great option!
 It's a 5 minute walk to the bus stop on Travis Heights Boulevard and Riverside Drive where there's a covered bus stop (with bench).
 To get to 6th Street or the 2nd Street Warehouse District, take the 7 bus ($1.00 each ride) and it will take you downtown right up Congress Avenue.

 A: That is a great question!
 So check-out this really cool interactive map: